Germantown High School (Philadelphia)

-Germantown High School was a secondary school located in Philadelphia, Pennsylvania.
+Germantown High School was a secondary school in Philadelphia, Pennsylvania.
 Germantown High School graduated its final class on June 19, 2013 and closed its doors that week.

 GHS, located in Germantown, was a part of the School District of Philadelphia.

 The school was built in 1914.
 Its students were mostly African-American, despite the previous German population of the region.
 Students came from the Logan, Germantown, Mt.
 Airy, Chestnut Hill, and Nicetown-Tioga sections of the city.

-The team name was the Bears.1993-94 and 95 Men's Varsity basketball was ranked top in the city of Philadelphia.
+The team name was the Bears.
+In 1993-94 and 1995, the school's boys varsity basketball team was ranked first in Philadelphia.

 History

 Germantown High became a grade 11-12 school after Martin Luther King High School, housing grades 9-10, opened on February 8, 1972.
 The school district used this arrangement since it intended to keep students in Northwest Philadelphia economically integrated.
 Some neighborhoods in proximity to King, such as East Mount Airy and West Oak Lane, wanted King to become a 9-12 school because Germantown High was located in proximity to poorer areas.

-Eventually Germantown and King became separate 9-12 schools.
+Germantown and King ultimately became separate 9-12 schools.
 The campuses are about 1 mi apart.

 Germantown High's peak student population was over 3,000.
 The enrollment declined due to the availability of magnet schools and charter schools.
 Prior to the school's 2013 closure, an entire wing had been blocked off and there were 676 students.
 In 2013 the students from Germantown were transferred to King.

 In April 2019, the Germantown United CDC and the Keeping Society of Philadelphia filed a nomination authored by Oscar Beisert, Architectural Historian and Historic Preservationist, to list the building in the Philadelphia Register of Historic Places.

-At its 691st Stated Meeting on March 13, 2020, the Philadelphia Historical Commission voted unanimously to designate the building and its grounds, a status which comes with protection from alteration and demolition, as well as regulatory authority during any future redevelopment of the property.
+At its 691st Stated Meeting on March 13, 2020, the Philadelphia Historical Commission voted unanimously to designate the building and its grounds, a status which comes with protection from alteration and demolition, and regulatory authority over any future redevelopment of the property.

 Demographics

-In 2013 the school had 676 students, mostly low income and African-American.
+In 2013, the school had 676 students, mostly low income and African-American.
 Students in foster care and homeless students made up at least 10% of that student body.

 Academic performance

-In 2013 the school's graduation rate was below 50%, 18% of students had proficiency in reading, and 15% had proficiency in mathematics.
+In 2013, the school's graduation rate was below 50%, 18% of students had proficiency in reading, and 15% had proficiency in mathematics.